aranlemaur/databases/README.md

-# databases
+# 🕮 Databases 🕮
+## Description
-A repo with exercises using sample databases
+A repo with exercises using sample databases (world and sakila)
+## Good for...
+- Practising your SQL skills!